sigstore/gitsign/README.md

   GitHub doesn't recognize gitsign signatures as verfied at the moment:

   1. The sigstore CA root is not a part of GitHub's trust root.
-  2. Because gitsign's ephemeral keys are only valid, using standard x509 verification would consider the certificate invalid after expiration.
+  2. Because gitsign's ephemeral keys are only valid for a short time, using standard x509 verification would consider the certificate invalid after expiration.
 Verification needs to include validation via Rekor to verify the cert was valid at the time it was used.

-  We hope to work with GitHub to gets these types of signatures recognized as verified in the future!
+  We hope to work with GitHub to get these types of signatures recognized as verified in the future!

 ## Debugging